Ibraheim Campbell

-Ibraheim Malcolm-Ramon Campbell (born May 13, 1992) is an American football safety who is a free agent.
-He played college football at Northwestern, and was drafted by the Cleveland Browns in the fourth round of the 2015 NFL Draft.
-Campbell has also played for the Houston Texans, Dallas Cowboys, New York Jets, Green Bay Packers, Tennessee Titans, and Indianapolis Colts.
+Ibraheim Malcolm-Ramon Campbell (born May 13, 1992) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Northwestern Wildcats, and was selected by the Cleveland Browns in the fourth round of the 2015 NFL draft.
+Campbell was also a member of the Houston Texans, Dallas Cowboys, New York Jets, Green Bay Packers, Tennessee Titans, and Indianapolis Colts.

-Early years
+Early life

 Campbell grew up in Cheltenham Township, a township on the northern border of Philadelphia and attended Cheltenham public schools through 8th grade.
-Campbell then attended Chestnut Hill Academy in Philadelphia, Pennsylvania for high school, where he starred as both a running back and defensive back.
+Campbell then attended Chestnut Hill Academy in Philadelphia for high school, where he starred as both a running back and defensive back.

 He rushed for 3,857 yards and 52 touchdowns during his career at running back.
-As a defensive back, he totalled 135 tackles and nine interceptions.
+As a defensive back, he totaled 135 tackles and nine interceptions.
 He earned All-league (defensive back), All-state (running back), All-Southeastern Pennsylvania (running back) and All-city (defensive back) honors and was named to the Philadelphia Daily News' All-Decade team as a defensive back (26 players were honored on this team).
 He was named the Blue Devils' Offensive MVP.
 He had 1,885 yards and 28 touchdowns his senior season.
-He scored the game-winning TD vs. Haverford with a run in overtime that lifted CHA to the league championship.
+He scored the game-winning touchdown vs. Haverford with a run in overtime that lifted CHA to the league championship.
 He was selected to play in Philadelphia's City All-Star game and Pennsylvania's East-West All-Star game, and was voted CHA's "Top Senior Athlete" in 2009–10.

 Also a letterman in track & field, mostly in sprints and hurdles.
 He posted bests of 7.21 seconds in the 60 meters, 11.19 in the 100 meters, 8.60 in the 60m hurdles, 14.57 in the 110m hurdles and also 6.71 meters (22 ft) in the long jump.

 Campbell was rated by Rivals.com as a three-star recruit.
 He committed to Northwestern University to play college football.